 On his way to Germany for his Humanity in Action Fellowship in Berlin, Saim recalls an interaction he had with a German visa officer:

 “So you’re going to talk about Pakistani human rights issues in Germany?” | “No. I’m going to learn about German human rights issues.” | “What human rights issues?
 We don’t have any, anymore.”

 In hindsight, his Humanity in Action experience started well before the program.
-Given the enormous role countries like the visa officer’s play in countries like Saim’s, Saim realized that many people do not critically examine human rights in their own nation as they might in less wealthy, “less western” nations.
+Given the enormous role the visa officer’s play in countries like Saim’s, Saim realized that many people do not critically examine human rights in their own nation as they might in less wealthy, “less western” nations.
 Saim recalls wondering how the Fellowship would resonate with him given that he had no personal connection with German history.
 But soon he would learn that the Holocaust, communism, fascism and many other parts of the German experience, echoed politics playing out in Pakistan.
 Saim hopes that by learning about these issues happening around the globe we can work to prevent them from happening ever again, anywhere.

 “We [Pakistanis] have our traumas, our genocides, our vilification of marginalized groups and our inability or unwillingness to criticize our past, just as [Germans] do.”

 [The Fellowship] made me more empathetic, sharper, more proud, more sensitive — a better person.
 To get others to think about this stuff — and also to just get my thoughts on paper — I became a journalist, with specific interest in public policy.